Consumer Rights’ Class Actions

-Class actions that cover consumer protection cover a broad area of law.
-In short, anytime a consumer is defrauded and that consumer shares common injuries and damages with other consumers who were also defrauded, the law considers the group to be homogenous and therefore, the plaintiff making a class action appropriate.
+Class actions are often filed to protect the consumer rights.
+Anytime a consumer is defrauded and that consumer shares common injuries and damages with other consumers who were also defrauded, the law considers the group to be same making a class action appropriate.

 For instance, assume a bank wrongfully charges customers an additional $1 on their bank card without authorization.
 If the bank does this to 100,000 customers, the bank will wrongfully make $100,000.
 Each customer is not interested in suing over a dollar.
 However, if the individual realizes he or she has rights as a consumer and seeks out a lawyer who understands class action litigation, the individual can retain a lawyer to represent him and all the others similarly harmed by the bank’s wrongful conduct.